-The building’s interior is solely lit by sunlight which enters through the “oculus” in the roof.
+The Pantheon’s architecture is groundbreaking: Its interior is solely lit by sunlight which enters through the “oculus” in the roof.
 This hole is 9 meters in diameter.
 The Oculus also provides a good way in for rain and birds.

 For those using Imperial units, the dome of the Pantheon spans 142 feet (43.3m) internally and rises to a height of 143 feet (43.6m) .
 To begin to understand how this single span dome was made to stand up without further supports we have to look at a section drawing.
 We will notice that internally the dome actually begins further down than it does externally.
 The bottom section of the dome is a massive 23 feet (7m) thick in order to counteract the enormous “hoop” stress caused by the dome’s weight.